 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-Currently the Council's investment balance is around £78 million, artificially boosted by emergency Covid-19 funding.
+Currently the Council's investment balance is around £110 million, artificially boosted by significant levels of emergency Covid-19 funding.
 As such levels are expected to be substantially lower in the forthcoming year.

 Objectives: The CIPFA Code requires the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.
-Whilst this is the aim, in the current climate this may not be achievable and longer term investments will provide protection against the impact of negative rates, discussed below.
+Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum investments will provide protection against the impact of negative rates, discussed below.